pivotal-cf/om/docs/product-diff/README.md

   OM_VARS_ENV                                            string  **EXPERIMENTAL** load vars from environment variables by specifying a prefix (e.g.: 'MY' to load MY_var=value)

 Command Arguments:
   --director, -d      bool               Include director diffs.
-Can be combined with --product.
+Can be combined with --product-name.
-  --product, -p   string (variadic)  Product to get diff for.
+  --product-name, -p  string (variadic)  Product to get diff for.
 Pass repeatedly for multiple products.
 If excluded, all staged non-director products will be shown.

 ```